UmutCagatay/Data-Structures/README.md

 # School-Projects
-In this repository, I uploaded projects which are I developed for school tasks.
+In this repository, I uploaded projects which are I developed for lectures.